CCDC Nationals in San Antonio, TX

 Each team at Nationals has three red teamers, but they'll "spread the love" (as they say) and help one another, point out new vulnerabilities found, share credentials, share exploits, and such.

-The stereotypical CCDC experience, the one they want and publicize, is that Day 1 is extremely quiet-- the thought being that the red team acts like a real APT and is extremely stealthy-- and Day 2 is when they take destructive action.
+The "typical" CCDC experience, the one they want and publicize, is that Day 1 is extremely quiet-- the thought being that the red team acts like a real APT and is extremely stealthy-- and Day 2 is when they take destructive action.

 In reality, it was pretty noisy Day 1 on Linux, but Windows did see basically no activity after the first hour.
 On Linux, we saw constant login attempts, and about an hour in, default cred abuse (for the ones we didn't change, due to our strategy).